Why I Admire Full Stack People

-Truth is, some people seem like naturals.
+Some people seem like they were born naturals.

 And they don’t look like they have to try as hard as us regular mortals.
 Let’s say you practically come out of the womb playing baseball.
 You start off playing third base and it feels natural.
 It’s your niche.
 Does that mean you’ll never try another position?
 Should you just stick to what you’re good at forever?

 I’ll insert my glowing commentary about Buster Posey playing all positions in one collegiate game here.
 (Another full stack human being that I admire immensely.)
 He was willing to try out a variety of different roles over the years.
 Overall he’s a bit of an anomaly, but that’s why I think he’s amazing.